Susquehanna Boxcar Never Dies: Reviving This Stale Meme with 30Haul’s Old Drivetrain!

 Check out these ends of the trailer brake line and lid strap!
 They look like they’d been used as stick welding electrodes which….. isn’t far from the truth.

 The probably red-hot trailer brake line melted through a bunch of things.
-The plastic vacuum reservoir serving the power brake and HVAC selector system (as diesel engines do not natively produce manifold vacuum, a vacuum pump hitched to the engine pulls these little bubbles down for the brake booster to use), basically all of my appended wiring to bring back the overdrive unit and air purge solenoid valve, and a fair bit of the main engine wiring harness.
+The plastic vacuum reservoir serving the power brake and HVAC selector system (as diesel engines do not natively produce manifold vacuum, a vacuum pump hitched to the engine pulls these little bubbles down for stuff like the cruise control actuator and vent selector), basically all of my appended wiring to bring back the overdrive unit and air purge solenoid valve, and a fair bit of the main engine wiring harness.

 This hole was where the whole thing grounded out.
 Spool Bus just has a bunch of these random holes drilled into the firewall with random stuff pulled through it, including wires (including some of my wires too so I’m not entirely morally clean, to be fair).